magma-labs/BrightCoders/module-01/week-03/day-01/01-Retrospective meeting.md

 It is important that everyone, including the team, product owner, and ScrumMaster, get a chance to air their opinions in an open, honest, yet constructive atmosphere.
 It often also helps management to get feedback from the team about the work and progress of project.

-Key elements of the sprint retrospective:
+Key elements of the sprint retrospective
 ===============================
 Process improvements are made at the end of every sprint.
 This ensures that the project team is always improving the way it works.